 Worsley says: ‘Offsetting our limited electricity generation capacity by using stored heat during winter is game-changing.
 This system could have a substantial impact on the UK’s power infrastructure if implemented in several hundred thousand new homes that the government wants built over the next two years.

 ‘We believe using an active building concept will create a more pleasant environment for people to live in, rather than a passive framework building that can be stifling in terms of the number of air changes.’

 Worsley says this renewable energy solution is perfect for large industrial buildings and supermarkets because it’s less disruptive to occupants, and cheaper than insulation.

-‘Our three-bed Solcer house cost £125,000 to build,’ he says.
-‘It was a one-off, but when the tech can be made at a mass-produced rate, it will knock a further 25-30% off the cost.’
+‘The three-bed Solcer house cost around £125,000 to build,’ he says.
+‘It was a one-off, but when the tech can be made at a mass-produced rate, it could knock a further 25-30% off the cost.’